amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_1_4.rst

 .. admonition:: state-spec

    * `"evaluators`" ``[evaluator-typedinline-spec-list]`` A list of evaluators.
+      Note this will eventually be an [evaluator-typedinline-spec-list] but the evaluators themselves do not include the type info.

-   * `"initial conditions`" ``[list]`` A list of constant-in-time data.
-Note that `"initial conditions`" is not a particularly descriptive name here -- PDE initial conditions are generally not here.
+   * `"initial conditions`" ``[list]`` A list of constant-in-time variables :
+       `"initial conditions`" is a terrible name and will go away in the next iteration of state.

 .. _evaluator-typedinline-spec:
 .. admonition:: evaluator-typedinline-spec

    * `"evaluator type`" ``[string]`` Type of the evaluator Included for convenience in defining data that is not in the dependency graph, constants are things (like gravity, or atmospheric pressure) which are stored in state but never change.
 Typically they're limited to scalars and dense, local vectors.

 .. _constants-scalar-spec:
 .. admonition:: constants-scalar-spec